Course Catalogue

 IST-108 Fundamentals of Networking and Communications

-This course is the first of two routing and switching courses that is designed to validate your skills for network support roles and ensures you have the knowledge, skills, and abilities to install, operate, and troubleshoot small enterprise branch networks.
-This course includes topics such as the Networking Fundamentals, Implementing Basic Ethernet LANs: Design, VLANs, and Troubleshooting, IP Version 4 Addressing and Subnetting
+This course is the first of two routing and switching courses designed to validate your skills for network support roles.
+It ensures you have the knowledge, skills, and abilities to install, operate, and troubleshoot small enterprise branch networks.
+This course includes:

 • Pre Requisite: None

-• Co Requisite: IST 101 & IST 102
+• Co Requisite: IST-101 & IST-102

 IST-109 Advanced Networking and Communications

-• Pre Requisite: IST 108
+• Pre Requisite: IST-108

 • Co Requisite: None